Equity Workforce Training Implementation Grants

 The Challenge: Create Opportunities for Underserved Individuals in the Clean Energy Workforce

-MassCEC's Equity Workforce Training, Equipment, and Infrastructure Grants increase access to modern, relevant training equipment and infrastructure.
+MassCEC's Equity Workforce Training Implementation Grants increase access to modern, relevant training.
 The grants provide up to $1,200,000 across two to three years in direct funding and technical assistance to organizations that can build and scale career pathways leading to climate-critical priority occupations for individuals from Environmental Justice (EJ) neighborhoods or low-income communities, members of Federally recognized and State-acknowledged Tribes, Fossil Fuel Workers, and other underrepresented populations.

 Applicants may apply for one or more of the following strands: